InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

-# Setup Hardhat and compile a smart contract
+# Set up Hardhat and compile a smart contract

 ## Prerequisites